-5 key takeaways from the Murdaugh murders trial
+5 Key Takeaways From the Murdaugh Murders Trial

 Murdaugh was at the crime scene.

-After denying for more than 20 months that he was at the dog kennels where his wife and son were found shot to death, Alex Murdaugh confessed that he had lied about his whereabouts.
-In fact, he testified, he was at the kennels briefly that night, before the murders.
+After denying for more than 20 months that he was at the dog kennels where his wife and son were found shot to death, Alex Murdaugh admitted that he had lied about his whereabouts.
+He testified that, in fact, he was at the kennels briefly that night, before the murders took place.

-But the admission came only after a video confirming his presence, taken by Paul, emerged in court.
+But the admission came only after a video confirming his presence, taken by his son Paul, emerged in court.

-Taking the stand in his own defense, Murdaugh told his lawyer that he had been there for a few minutes but then had left, had lain down at the house and had driven to check on his ailing mother, who lived about 15 minutes away.
+Murdaugh told the court that he had been at the kennels for a few minutes but then had left, had lain down at the house for a while, and had driven to check on his ailing mother who lived about 15 minutes away.
 He said he returned about an hour later to find his family dead.

 “I lied about being down there,” he said, “and I’m so sorry that I did.”